capitalsossick/alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that  changed working directory to previous one
+write a script that  list